-Vesteda’s Internal Audit department is already providing objective assurance and advice on the adequacy and effectiveness of governance and risk management (including internal controls) to support the achievement of organisational objectives and to promote and facilitate continuous improvement.
+Vesteda’s Internal Audit department is already providing assurance and advice on the adequacy and effectiveness of governance and risk management (including internal controls) to support the achievement of organisational objectives and to promote and facilitate continuous improvement.

 Vesteda’s risk management framework

 Vesteda’s risk management framework is described in the section below.

 Vesteda’s risk management activities are overseen by the Risk Committee.
 The Committee’s tasks include, but are not limited to:

 Providing support and advice to the Management Board and Management Team with regard to the periodic identification of Strategic Risks and their assessment and management;

 Formulating policy frameworks for operational risk management and ensuring compliance with them;

 Making method(s) and techniques available that support line management in the risk management of Operational Risks;